neilh10/LowPower/Examples/lowpowerRtcSAMD51/README.md

 # Seeed Wio Terminal Serial1 Tx Rx  to FTDI wiring
  See mapping of FTDI Cable connector to Wio Terminal pins 6 8 10.
+I used a right angle 6pin 0.1" to connect to the Wio T 40pin connector.
+I use wire-wrap wire to make the links.

 FTDI/Wio Terminal
 6pin/  40pin